riscv-admin/composable-custom-extensions/meetings/2025-01-31-xli-agenda.md

 reuse, within a system, of multiple composable custom extensions (CXs), CX libraries, and modular CX unit (CXU) hardware.
 The TG deliverables include an optional logic interface spec.
-Previously (2019-2024) Soft CPU SIG [4] designed such an interface [5], CXU-LI.
+Previously (2019-2024) Soft CPU SIG designed such an interface, CXU-LI.
 Now the CX TG will draft a new extension logic interface spec, informed by this, and by other RISC-V extension logic interfaces, to be discussed in this workshop.

 The meeting will consist of a series of ~25 min talks (incl.
 Q&A).
 Each talk will showcase one extension logic interface: its purpose,